Guaro, Málaga: Monuments & Museum

 The parish church of San Miguel Arcángel is one of the most important monuments in Guaro.
 This temple is located in the center of the old town a few meters from the Town Hall and the San Isidro Labrador Fountain.
 It was built on an old mosque in 1505 and renovated up to two times.
 It has a Latin cross plan without the side naves, on the facade you will find the image of San Miguel and, on its right, the bell tower.

-Two other outstanding religious buildings are the hermitages of Cruz del Puerto and San Isidro, the latter located next to the Rio Grande in a place of eucalyptus.
-From the Cruz del Puerto hermitage, the panoramic views of the surroundings are exceptional, and inside you will find one of the most revered images by the neighbors, the Cristo de Limpias.
+Two other religious buildings are the hermitages of Cruz del Puerto and San Isidro, the latter located next to the Rio Grande in a place of eucalyptus.
+Inside the Cruz del Puerto hermitage is the Cristo de Limpias.

 Al-Andalus Cultural Center and its Ethnographic Oil Museum, which houses an Arab oil press from the 12th century.
 The objective of this space is to highlight the value of the municipality as a traditional olive producer since the Al-Andalus period.
 Also on the same theme, the Marmolejo Oil Museum has a collection of tools and machinery from the old Guaro mills.